sergiobarria/sergiobarria.dev/README.md

 # sergiobarria.dev

-This is my personal website, blog and portfolio, built with Astro.
-Written using TypeScript and PlanetScale.
+This is my personal website, blog and portfolio, powered by Astro.
+Written using TypeScript and Xata.io database.

 ## Overview